There are five states that are guaranteed not to postpone their elections due to the coronavirus.

 And considering that this virus will be with us for some time (the earliest estimates for an effective vaccine is still over a year away), America needs to pivot right now to make sure we can all vote on time.

 Call or email your state elections board and demand that they offer mail-in ballots for every registered voter.
 To keep both Americans and our democracy safe and healthy, every voter should have the ability to go online or call to request a ballot and have it mailed to them where they can fill it out in the safety of their own home, and mail it back in.
 Again, there are 4 states that already do this — the logistics are all worked out — but all of the other states need to get on this, and fast.

 Navigate to your state’s elections board HERE, and then go to the Contact Us or About Us page to get the number/email you need to contact them.
 Feel free to attach THIS REPORT that demonstrates how all mail balloting can also save the state money.

 Now that you’ve advocated for your state to go to an all-mail balloting system, you need a back up plan.
-Right now, and I mean today, go find out what your states offers in terms of absentee ballots.
-Again, find your state elections website HERE, and if it isn’t immediately obvious where that information is, type in “absentee” or “vote by mail” into the search box.
+Right now, and I mean today, go find out what your state offers in terms of absentee or mail ballots.
+I’ve got every single state’s rules for absentee voting bookmarked HERE.
 Most states offer some form of absentee ballot but you’ll have to request it and by a certain deadline.
 So, take every precaution and request it right now.